 - If you do not hear from the check writer or receive payment, simply contact the Bad Check Restitution Program at 866-657-8524 and register as a participating merchant.

-- Fill out the complaint form, attach originals (you retain photocopies) of all checks and notification documents, such as return receipts and bank notices, and mail to:
+- Once registered you may complete the complaint form they provide, attach originals (you retain photocopies) of all checks and notification documents, such as return receipts and bank notices, and then mail to:

 How to determine a check’s eligibility for the program